Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - Had a look at the LiDAR and despaired on the discovery that it can only be controlled through ROS

 #### Juliette:
+- Began Flask tutorial from the official website
+- Created basic "Hello, World" app with Flask

 #### Marco:
 - Fixed lidar environment.